snehask7/NPTEL-Software-Testing/Week10/1 - Testing of web Applications and Web Services.md

 ---------------------------------
 Testing of web applications
 ---------------------------------
--Web application is deployed (available worldwide) on the web -Requests accepted used HTTP
+*Web application is deployed (available worldwide) on the web *Requests accepted used HTTP
--Like client server application, client runs on browser
+*Like client server application, client runs on browser

 -Web service is a web deployed program that accepts XML messages wrapped in SOAP -no UI